obsidian-tasks-group/obsidian-tasks/docs/migration.md

 Actually doing the conversion

 - [x] Create a new branch for the final conversion
-- [ ] Run the conversion script
+- [x] Run the conversion script
-- [ ] Update the links in `docs-snippets/snippet-statuses-overview.md`
+- [x] Update the links in `docs-snippets/snippet-statuses-overview.md`
   - Probably by running the conversion script on it.
-- [ ] Commit the changes, being sure to 'force' commit, so all the pure 'file renamings for capitalisation' are preserved.
+- [x] Commit the changes, ~~being sure to 'force' commit, so all the pure 'file renamings for capitalisation' are preserved~~.
 - [ ] Push the changes
 - [ ] Publish!!!

 ## Next steps

-- [ ] Save this `migration.md` file from branch `port-user-guide-to-obs-publish-v3` somewhere - probably attached to the PR
+- [x] Save this `migration.md` file from branch `port-user-guide-to-obs-publish-v3` somewhere - probably attached to the PR - actually I just committed it on the branch `port-user-guide-to-obs-publish-v3` for now
-- [ ] Write a script to use for when renaming files and folders in the docs
+- [-] Write a script to use for when renaming files and folders in the docs
-  - Add original path as alias, to enable redirects.
+  - ~~Add original path as alias, to enable redirects.~~
+  - I decide this was too much clutter

 ## Contributing guide additions